Encode Once, Decode Never: Reusing Audio LM Internals for Efficient Temporal Localization: Results

+\paragraph{Comparing Localization Accuracy for Token Generation and Frame-level Reuse} Having established the efficiency and robustness advantages of frame-level reuse, we now examine localization accuracy for single events.
+We observe that audio LMs finetuned with frame-level reuse perform similarly (or better than) token generation.

+We finetune Qwen2.5-Omni 3B and 7B models on all tasks using frame-level reuse with both binary loss (\autoref{sec:binary_loss}) and the Poisson loss (\autoref{sec:poisson_loss}). \autoref{tab:finetuned_results} summarizes the accuracies and mean absolute deviations across tasks.
+(See the Appendix for examples of prompts and event types.)
+Since all three methods achieve high accuracies at the 100ms threshold on Librispeech, we report 20ms accuracies to highlight differences between the methods.
+Across all tasks and both model sizes, the Poisson frame-level loss consistently achieves the highest accuracies and lowest MADs on Librispeech, Libricount,\footnote{We examine the pyannote baseline separately in the Appendix; it struggles with the large number of speakers in Libricount.} and AudioSet, demonstrating that the efficiency advantages of frame-level reuse do not come at the cost of localization quality.
+Indeed, they can come with a modest improvement.

+\paragraph{Generalizing to Multiple Timestamp Generation} Our earlier experiments focused on predicting timestamps for single events, so we next investigate whether the Poisson frame-level loss can generalize to multiple timestamps.
+We finetune Qwen 2.5-Omni 7B separately on the word localization task using either token-based timestamp generation or Poisson frame-level loss, but with targets modified to include timestamps for all words in each transcript rather than a single randomly selected word.

+We report results on the full data and across transcript-length buckets in \autoref{tab:multi_buckets} (longer transcripts contain more words, requiring more timestamp predictions).
+Overall, Poisson frame-level inference maintains accuracy comparable to token-based inference while providing the substantial speedups reported in \autoref{sec:efficiency}.

-We further investigate whether combining the token-based and Poisson frame-level loss can provide complementary benefits to model performance.
-The intuition is that encouraging the model to generate text tokens alongside frame-level predictions might provide additional guidance for learning precise timestamps.
-To test this, we implemented a training regimen that adds the two losses together, weighted by a tunable coefficient $\lambda$, i.e., $L = T + \lambda P$, where $T$ is the token loss and $P$ is the Poisson frame-level loss.
+\paragraph{Interpolating Token and Poisson Loss} We investigate whether combining the token-based and Poisson frame-level loss can further improve model performance.
+Encouraging the model to generate text tokens alongside frame-level predictions might provide additional guidance for learning precise timestamps.
+To test this, we implemented a training objective that adds the two losses together, weighted by a tunable coefficient $\lambda$, i.e., $L = T + \lambda P$, where $T$ is the token loss and $P$ is the Poisson frame-level loss.
 We ran experiments with $\lambda=0.05$ (other values such as 0.01 and 1.0 showed similar results) and report the results in \autoref{tab:joint_training}.
-Overall we find that interpolating token and Poisson losses does not consistently improve performance over using the Poisson frame-level loss alone.
+We observe that interpolating token and Poisson losses does not consistently improve performance over using the Poisson frame-level loss alone.